wanglin86769/clog2/README.md

 **Clog (Compact Electronic Logbook System)** is a web-based logbook system aimed to be used in accelerators.
 The goal is to design and implement a logbook system with modern web technology but in a very simple way.

+## Significant change

+* From v2.1.0, attachment storage is moved from MongoDB to file system due to 16MB limitation and performance issue
+* The attachment directory is `/srv/clog2`

 ## Features

 * **Compact**: lightweight architecture with separate frontend and backend; high-efficiency frontend and backend framework; single programming language (JavaScript) finishing full-stack web development.